Javlonbeckk/AutoService/README.md

 # AutoService
-Download PostgreSQL 14 or higher and install PGAdmin(you can download them from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+Download PostgreSQL 14 or higher and install PGAdmin, link -  https://www.enterprisedb.com/downloads/postgres-postgresql-downloads(PGAdmin and PostgreSQL are both in one file)

-Install PostgreSQL + PGAdmin on your machine
+Install PostgreSQL + PGAdmin 4 on your machine(Stack Builder is not necessary)

-Create database, superuser, and set password
+If you do not have, create database, superuser, and set password

-Rename file "dotenv" to ".env" and enter all your data(database, token, pguser, password, ip) If you are running bot on your local machine, then ip: localhost Install all packages from "requirements.txt"
+Rename file "dotenv" to ".env" and enter all your data(database, token, pguser, password, ip)

+If you are running bot on your own machine, then ip: localhost

+Install all packages from "requirements.txt"